qgallouedec/image_classification_instructions/README.md

       - `dists` the distance matrix between the train set and the test set,
       - `labels_train` the training labels, and
       - `k` the number of of neighbors.
-    This function must return the predicted labels for the elements of `data_train`.
+    This function must return the predicted labels for the elements of `data_test`.

     **Note:** if the memory occupation is too important, you can use several batches for the calculation of the distance matrix (loop on sub-batches of test data).
 3. Write the function `evaluate_knn` taking as parameters: